pingforhelp/BCA/Docs/Computer Sci/C.md

 # Flowcharts and Algorithms
 What is a Algorithm?
 - Algorithm is a finite set of steps used to solve computational problems in a program.
-- An algorithm is development by the programmer to represent the basic logic of the selected solution.
+- An algorithm  development by the programmer to represent the basic logic of the selected solution.
 - An algorithm as it is a finite & no. of steps of instructions that produce an output for a set of input values.
 - An algorithm written in simple English language.
 - To make an effective algorithm the steps must be define with finite sequence of instruction.